Pupil Premium at Trinity Academy:

-Finally, it is well known within the Thorne and Moorends communities that there are many parents who would be eligible for the pupil premium are not currently in receipt of this additional funding.
+Finally, it is known that, within the Thorne and Moorends communities, many parents who would be eligible for the pupil premium are not currently in receipt of this additional funding.
 For some families there is a stigma attached to claiming benefits of any kind and they will not register to enable us to claim the additional funding.

 On this basis, our pupil premium strategy is as follows: